DSCKGEC/cleanurge-mcu/README.md

 /
   ├── .github/            github related files like PR templates, contribution guidelines ├── PIO-Arduino
-  ├── .env                environment variables used in the project ├── .gitignore          stores files and directories to be ignored in commits ├── LICENSE             the open source license
+  ├── .gitignore          stores files and directories to be ignored in commits ├── LICENSE             the open source license
   ├── code_of_conduct.md  code of conduct for open source contribution